rid47/rid47/README.md

 ### Hi there 👋, my name is Ridwan
-#### Like to think myself as a Python Developer
+#### Python Developer

 I have an educational background in EEE.
 I am currently working as a Software Engineer.
-My primary responsibility is developing different RPA solutions for my employer.
-I love coding and trying to improve my coding skills to contribute effeciently in my team.
+My primary responsibility is developing and maintaining different RPA solutions for my employer.
+I find interest in programming and software development.
+Currently trying to gain fundamentals of computer science and software development to be a proper Software Engineer.

 Skills: PYTHON/SQL/HTML/CSS